jelder9462/Create-Calendar-Events/README.md

 Most of this information for actually create the calendar events for your google calendar can be found on https://developers.google.com/calendar/create-events

-Interesting solutions that I accomplished in this script: converting a time like "8A" or "5.30P" to a format that Python's datetime module can interpret, through the use of a dictionary; randomizing calendar event names; and parsing a string deliminated by doublew whitespaces
+Interesting solutions that I accomplished in this script: converting a time like "8A" or "5.30P" to a format that Python's datetime module can interpret, through the use of a dictionary; randomizing calendar event names; and parsing a string deliminated by double whitespaces

 Feel free to use parts of this script for your own purposes, I have removed anything related to my job specifically.